Family Video stores closing could be the end of an era

 WICHITA, Kan.
 (KSNW) — The three Wichita Family Video stores are shutting their doors as the nationwide company closes after providing movie rentals to families for 42 years.

-The three stores in Wichita aren’t closed quite yet, the stores will remain open until they sell their products and some of the equipment and merchandise.
+The stores in Wichita aren’t closed quite yet.
+The stores will remain open until they sell their products and some of the equipment and merchandise.

 “The signs the TVs, just about everything,” said Jessica Kriszcziokaitis, the manager for two of the Wichita stores.